bedadiggelmann/apim-landing-zone-accelerator/README.md

 ### Gateway
 The gateway is exposed at https://ipt-apim.westeurope.cloudapp.azure.com/ (https).
-The conference sample API is exposed by the gateway.
+The conference sample API https://conferenceapi.azurewebsites.net/ is exposed by the gateway.
-It can be tested with a GET (using curl or postman or similar tools) request to https://ipt-apim.westeurope.cloudapp.azure.com/conference/v2/sessions
+It can be tested with a GET (using curl or postman or similar tools) request to https://ipt-apim.westeurope.cloudapp.azure.com/conference/v2/sessions.
+A Postman collection containing a sample config can be found in folder /postman.